hdgarrood/purescript-numeric-hierarchy-guide/rings.rst

 4. Anything multiplied by :math:`0` is :math:`0`.

-I won't spend much time talking about semirings in this guide.
-One useful fact about semirings is that the natural numbers do form a semiring, although they do not form a ring; recall that :math:`(\mathbb{N}, +)` is a commutative monoid but not a group.
+I won't spend too much time talking about semirings in this guide, as most of the number systems you're likely to be dealing with as a programmer have more structure.
+I'll just give a couple of examples before we move on:

+The natural example of a semiring is the natural numbers :math:`\mathbb{N}`;
+recall that :math:`(\mathbb{N}, +)` is a commutative monoid but not a group.
+Therefore, :math:`\mathbb{N}` is a semiring but not a ring.

+The simplest semiring which is not a ring is called the *Boolean semiring*.
+It has just two elements, :math:`0` and :math:`1`, and it is defined by the equation :math:`1 + 1 = 1`.
+Note that we don't need to specify the results of adding or multiplying any other elements, because the semiring laws already tell us what they will be.
+The Boolean semiring is different from the ring :math:`\mathrm{Bool}` above; recall that in :math:`\mathrm{Bool}`, we have :math:`1 + 1 = 0`.